 The Imaginative Life and Times of Graham Percy

-The Imaginative Life and Times of Graham Percy.
-Developed in partnership between City Gallery Wellington, and Gus Fisher Gallery, The University of Auckland, this major touring showcases the charming and immensely entertaining artwork of ex-pat New Zealand illustrator, designer and typographer Graham Percy (1938-2008).
-Curated by leading poet, art critic and curator Gregory O'Brien, The Imaginative Life and Times of Graham Percy draws on the artist's comprehensive collection of work; not only his published drawings but also his many works created for family and friends.
+Developed in partnership between City Gallery Wellington, and Gus Fisher Gallery, The University of Auckland, this major touring exhibition showcases the charming and immensely entertaining artwork of ex-pat New Zealand illustrator, designer and typographer Graham Percy (1938-2008).
+Curated by leading poet, art critic and curator Gregory O'Brien, the exhibition draws on the artist's comprehensive collection of work; not only his published drawings but also his many works created for family and friends.
 These illustrations and ‘imagined histories' depict an eclectic host of characters who go about their activities with strangely serene and determined attitudes-a Venetian kiwi complete with masquerade mask, Sigmund Freud in Dargaville and Johann Strauss recreated as a hot air balloon.